TheAvalanche/kafka-offset-rest-api/README.md

 # kafka-offset-rest-api

-Small REST service for Kafka consumer lag monitoring
+Small REST service for Kafka consumer lag monitoring.
+Created for personal use.

 ## API
 ### /